Group Members

 Sara is a PhD candidate at the University of Alberta with expertise in Computational Solid Mechanics, Theoretical Methods, and Advanced Materials.
 The focus of her PhD thesis is to develop new interatomic potential for Boron Carbide using Machine Learning and Molecular Dynamics approaches, and bridge it into higher-scale models developed by other group members through implementing homogenization schemes.

-Weihao is a current PhD student at the University of Alberta, with experience on the cutting force and thermal modeling and testing during the root canal preparation.
-His PhD thesis focuses on the morphological characterization, mechanical testing, and physics-based finite element modelling of skull bone.
-The objective of his research is to inform on the fundamental material behavior of human skull bone and helmet design under various loading conditions.
+Weihao graudated with a PhD degree at the University of Alberta in Nov 2025 and now has become a postdoctoral fellow at CDAM.
+His PhD thesis focused on the morphological characterization, mechanical testing, and physics-based finite element modelling of skull bone.
+The objective of his research was to inform on the fundamental material behavior of human skull bone and helmet design under various loading conditions using advanced computational mechanics and applied machine learning.
+His current reseach as a PDF is to develop generative machine and deep learning models for the optimization of advanced and additive manufacturing of advanced ceramics and alloys.

 Alumni